 Qinan Yu 喻启楠

 Hi!
-I am qinan, a second-year CS Ph.D. student at Stanford.
+I am Qinan, a second-year CS Ph.D. student at Stanford.
 I am advised by Chris Potts and Carlos Guestrin.
-My Ph.D. is generously supported by Stanford Graduate Fellowship.
+My Ph.D. is generously supported by the Stanford Graduate Fellowship.

-My research focuses on the interpretability and trustworthiness.
-I am interested in understanding, explaining, and controlling the reasoning process of models.
-I aim to build reliable and faithful explanations of how models reason, in order to assist humans in making decisions and learning from these models.
-Moreover, I am excited to designing faithful, reliable and scalable interpretability method for real world application.
+My research focuses on interpretability and trustworthiness.
+I am interested in understanding, explaining, and controlling models’ reasoning processes.
+I aim to build reliable and faithful explanations of how models reason to help humans make decisions and learn from these models.
+Moreover, I am excited to design faithful, reliable, and scalable interpretability methods for real-world applications.

 News